Apple (NASDAQ:AAPL) PT Raised to $320.00 at Deutsche Bank

-Apple (NASDAQ:AAPL) had its target price hoisted by Deutsche Bank from $305.00 to $320.00 in a research note issued to investors on Wednesday morning, BenzingaRatingsTable reports.
-They currently have a buy rating on the iPhone maker’s stock.
+Apple (NASDAQ:AAPL) had its price objective hoisted by Deutsche Bank from $305.00 to $320.00 in a research note released on Wednesday, BenzingaRatingsTable reports.
+Deutsche Bank currently has a buy rating on the iPhone maker’s stock.

-Other analysts have also issued reports about the company.
-Nomura Securities boosted their price target on Apple from $225.00 to $240.00 and gave the company a neutral rating in a report on Thursday, April 9th.
-Maxim Group upgraded Apple from a sell rating to a hold rating in a report on Wednesday, January 29th.
-Monness Crespi & Hardt boosted their price target on Apple from $300.00 to $370.00 and gave the company a buy rating in a report on Wednesday, January 29th.
-Bank of America lifted their target price on Apple from $310.00 to $320.00 and gave the company a buy rating in a research report on Friday, May 1st.
-Finally, Canaccord Genuity boosted their price target on Apple from $300.00 to $310.00 and gave the company a buy rating in a research note on Friday, May 1st.
-Four research analysts have rated the stock with a sell rating, thirteen have assigned a hold rating and twenty-nine have assigned a buy rating to the stock.
-Apple has a consensus rating of Buy and a consensus price target of $303.02.
+Other research analysts also recently issued research reports about the stock.
+Royal Bank of Canada set a $345.00 price target on shares of Apple and gave the company a buy rating in a report on Thursday, April 30th.
+Citigroup lowered their price objective on Apple from $350.00 to $320.00 and set a buy rating for the company in a research note on Wednesday, March 11th.
+Tigress Financial reissued a buy rating on shares of Apple in a research report on Tuesday, April 14th.
+Cowen restated a buy rating and issued a $335.00 price target on shares of Apple in a research report on Friday, May 1st.
+Finally, Zacks Investment Research lowered shares of Apple from a buy rating to a hold rating and set a $373.00 price objective for the company. in a research note on Thursday, January 30th.
+Four analysts have rated the stock with a sell rating, thirteen have assigned a hold rating and twenty-nine have issued a buy rating to the company’s stock.
+Apple presently has a consensus rating of Buy and a consensus target price of $303.38.

-The firm also recently declared a quarterly dividend, which was paid on Thursday, May 14th.
-Shareholders of record on Monday, May 11th were issued a dividend of $0.82 per share.
+The business also recently declared a quarterly dividend, which was paid on Thursday, May 14th.
+Stockholders of record on Monday, May 11th were issued a $0.82 dividend.
+The ex-dividend date of this dividend was Friday, May 8th.
 This is an increase from Apple’s previous quarterly dividend of $0.77.
-This represents a $3.28 dividend on an annualized basis and a yield of 1.03%.
-The ex-dividend date was Friday, May 8th.
-Apple’s dividend payout ratio (DPR) is presently 27.59%.
+This represents a $3.28 dividend on an annualized basis and a dividend yield of 1.03%.
+Apple’s dividend payout ratio (DPR) is currently 27.59%.

-In other news, SVP Deirdre O’brien sold 9,137 shares of the stock in a transaction dated Thursday, April 16th.
-The shares were sold at an average price of $285.12, for a total transaction of $2,605,141.44.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, insider Chris Kondo sold 4,491 shares of the firm’s stock in a transaction dated Friday, May 8th.
+In related news, COO Jeffrey E. Williams sold 41,062 shares of the business’s stock in a transaction that occurred on Thursday, April 2nd.
+The shares were sold at an average price of $241.44, for a total transaction of $9,914,009.28.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, insider Chris Kondo sold 4,491 shares of the stock in a transaction that occurred on Friday, May 8th.
 The shares were sold at an average price of $305.62, for a total transaction of $1,372,539.42.
-Following the completion of the transaction, the insider now directly owns 7,370 shares in the company, valued at approximately $2,252,419.40.
+Following the sale, the insider now directly owns 7,370 shares of the company’s stock, valued at approximately $2,252,419.40.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 95,752 shares of company stock valued at $24,750,125.
-Company insiders own 0.05% of the company’s stock.
+Over the last three months, insiders sold 95,752 shares of company stock valued at $24,750,125.
+Corporate insiders own 0.05% of the company’s stock.

-Several institutional investors have recently bought and sold shares of AAPL.
-Korea Investment CORP grew its position in shares of Apple by 6.3% during the 4th quarter.
-Korea Investment CORP now owns 3,753,051 shares of the iPhone maker’s stock valued at $1,102,083,000 after purchasing an additional 221,800 shares in the last quarter.
-Atlas Private Wealth Management bought a new stake in shares of Apple during the 4th quarter worth $4,730,000.
-Blair William & Co.
-IL lifted its holdings in shares of Apple by 2.0% during the 4th quarter.
-Blair William & Co.
-IL now owns 2,568,117 shares of the iPhone maker’s stock worth $754,128,000 after acquiring an additional 49,316 shares during the last quarter.
-Altshuler Shaham Ltd lifted its holdings in shares of Apple by 2,180.0% during the 4th quarter.
-Altshuler Shaham Ltd now owns 114 shares of the iPhone maker’s stock worth $33,000 after acquiring an additional 109 shares during the last quarter.
-Finally, Capital International Ltd. CA lifted its holdings in shares of Apple by 37.6% during the 4th quarter.
-Capital International Ltd. CA now owns 16,051 shares of the iPhone maker’s stock worth $4,713,000 after acquiring an additional 4,382 shares during the last quarter.
-61.95% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Altshuler Shaham Ltd increased its position in Apple by 2,180.0% during the 4th quarter.
+Altshuler Shaham Ltd now owns 114 shares of the iPhone maker’s stock valued at $33,000 after buying an additional 109 shares in the last quarter.
+Sage Financial Group Inc. acquired a new position in shares of Apple during the fourth quarter valued at about $36,000.
+Stralem & Co.
+Inc. purchased a new position in shares of Apple in the 1st quarter valued at approximately $39,000.
+Sycomore Asset Management acquired a new stake in Apple in the 1st quarter worth approximately $50,000.
+Finally, Heard Capital LLC acquired a new stake in Apple in the 1st quarter worth approximately $51,000.
+61.95% of the stock is currently owned by institutional investors and hedge funds.

 About Apple